esoclabprinceton/ESOC-Predoc-Training/README.md

     with heterogeneous treatment effects” American Economic Review, 110, 2964–96.

-Week 08:Working with GIS Data & Spatial Data Exercise
+Week 08: Working with GIS Data & Spatial Data Exercise

-Learning Objective:Basic skills for visualizing geo-spatial data.
+Learning Objective: Basic skills for visualizing geo-spatial data.

 - Understand the basics of working with GIS data.
 - Be able to visualize the geo-spatial data with layers.
 - Practice the basics of geo-coding with google APIs.

-Assignment:Instructions are in the “GIS Data Exercise” folder on Dropbox.
+Assignment: Instructions are in the “GIS Data Exercise” folder on Dropbox.

 We encourage you to use R to handle geospatial data.
 While there are many programs out there, R has an impressive library of packages for working with spatial data and conducting spatial analysis commonly used in the social sciences.
 You are welcome to find your own set of resources if you prefer using a separate program (eg. Python, ArcGIS, Stata, etc.)for this section.
-While we recommend using thesf package to complete the assignment, the resources below uses a mix of bothspandsf.
+While we recommend using the *sf* package to complete the assignment, the resources below uses a mix of both *sp* and *sf*.

 Readings: